Back to The Church in Exile

 • to reign invisibly but truly until the consummation of the world.

-The must learn the same truth: Christ is hidden, but He is present.
+The must learn the same truth: Christ is hidden, but present.
 Christ is unseen, but He reigns.

 In Scripture, the cloud is always the sign of God's presence: the cloud of Sinai, the cloud of the Transfiguration, the cloud that filled the Temple.